soapdog/firefoxos-quick-guide/firstapp.md

 ## Crafting the JavaScript code

-Now we're going to start coding for real and breath life into our app.
-To better organize this code, I've divided the JavaScript code in two files:
+Now we're going to breathe life into our app by adding JavaScript.
+To better organize this code, I've divided the JavaScript code into two files:

 * **model.js:** contains the routines to deal with storage and retrieval of notes but does not contain any app logic or anything related to the interface or data entry.
 In theory, we could reuse this same file in other apps that required text notes.
 * **app.js:** attaches the HTML elements with their event handlers and contains the app logic.